rakeshkrishna9352/Anomaly_detection_in_server_computers/README.md

-# Anamoly_detection_in_server_computers
+# Anomaly_detection_in_server_computers

 ## Motivation
 During my employement at TATA motors limited, there were many equiments used for manufacturing.
 These machines would sometimes function abnormally and only when something breaks down they could be detected.
 In such a case, an unsupervised Machine Learning model that detects anomaly before breakdown would be helpful.

 ## Overview
-A unsupervised Machine Learning Model to detect anamoly in computer servers is developed using Multivariate Gaussian Distribution.
+A unsupervised Machine Learning Model to detect anomaly in computer servers is developed using Multivariate Gaussian Distribution.

 ## Libraries Used
 *NumPy, Pandas, Matplotlib, Seaborn, Scikit_learn (for metrics only)*